VMHunstock/coursera-capstone-project/README.md

 #Results
 #This section discusses the results.
+#The resuts provide a direction in terms of which city locations to avoid while driving during unfavourable weather conditinos like rain, ice etc., based on historical accident severity in these locations.
+The reslts might be useful for city planners and road infratructure planners, policemem and traffic wardens, as well as emergency medical personnel.

 #Discussion
 #This section discusses any observations noted and any recommendations which can be made based on the results.
+#It can be seen that the dataset has some advantages, while some shortcomings.
+These may need further investigation.

 #Conclusion
 #This section concludes the report.
+#Summarizing, the report established city locations to avoid while driving during unfavourable weather conditinos like rain, ice etc., based on historical accident severity in these locations.

 #3.
 Presentation or blogpost.
 (10 marks)
+#Please see GitHub.